erizov/Professor/semester_3/lecture_12_ml_algorithms/knn/README.md

 ## Do Not Confuse With

 - **K-Means Grouping**: KNN is supervised categorization/value estimation, K-means is unsupervised grouping
-- **Decision Trees**: Both classifiers but KNN is instance-based, decision trees are model-based
+- **Decision Trees**: Both classifiers but KNN is instance-based, decision trees are system-based
 - **Naive Bayes**: Both classifiers but KNN uses distance, naive Bayes uses probability

 ## Self-Assessment Questions